This is Don's "Whom We Might Be" Story

 “The Sumerians - Fall of the First Cities”

-The Bronze Age began by their discovery of melting copper & tin together
+The Bronze Age began ~5,000 years ago with our ancestors melting copper & tin together

 ( note 14 )

-These people also found a better way (with no apparent religious guidance) to move their crops & such around more easily: the wheel
+These people also found a better way ( with no apparent religious guidance ) to move their crops & such around more easily: using the wheel

 ( note 14d )…